awsdocs/aws-greengrass-developer-guide/doc_source/iot-analytics-connector.md

 **Message properties**
 None\.

-## Output Data<a name="iot-analytics-connector-data-output"></a>
+## Output data<a name="iot-analytics-connector-data-output"></a>

-This connector publishes status information as output data\.
+This connector publishes status information as output data on an MQTT topic\.
 This information contains the response returned by AWS IoT Analytics for each input message that it receives and sends to AWS IoT Analytics\.

-**Topic filter**
+<a name="topic-filter"></a>**Topic filter in subscription**
 `iotanalytics/messages/put/status`

 **Example output: Success**